Nandez89/transformers-faceoff/README.md

 - In the event of a tie during a one on one battle the score will be ignored, since adding one point to both teams makes no difference.

 ## Running the code
-To access a running version of the code access this plunkr: https://plnkr.co/edit/Pnr3UTo8Rbbo7yTbcl4O?p=preview
+To access a running version of the code access this [Plunkr](https://plnkr.co/edit/Pnr3UTo8Rbbo7yTbcl4O?p=preview)
 - list.txt contains some data examples to try or is simply a space to copy more and save data sets there.
 - To run the tests inside the plunkr please uncomment the "boot.js" <script> tag in index.html